 You, however, should run away from the direction of gunfire as soon as you hear it, leaving through those exits you’ve been mentally marking.
 This will make it less likely you and the shooter will cross paths.

-However, don’t try to move or otherwise help the wounded, however, despite your natural tendency to want to do so.
-You have to get out of there and becoming the next casualty does no one any good.
-Even the police will leave the injured for after the shooter has been neutralized.
+However, don’t try to move or otherwise help the wounded, despite your natural tendency to want to do so.
+You have to get out of there, and becoming the next casualty does no one any good.
+Even the police will neutralize the shooter before tending to the injured.

 Once you’re in a safe area, call 911 if rescuers have not yet arrived.